audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 ## 6. Act
 **Final Conclusions**
-Let's remember our business task: ***analyze trends in FitBit usage to guide Bellabeat's marketing strategy for their smart devices***
 - On average, FitBit users in this dataset were overweight with a weight of 158.8 pounds and a BMI of 25.19.
 - FitBit users walked an average of 7,638 steps daily, which is below the recommended amount of 10,000 steps daily.
 However, people were active for an average of approximately 4 hours and sedentary for an average of approximately 17 hours.
 In addition, 30 FitBit users met the recommended amount of at least 21.4 minutes of moderate-intensity aerobic physical activity daily or 10.7 minutes of vigorous-intensity physical activity daily.
 - FitBit users slept approximately 7 hours on average but were in bed longer for approximately 8 hours on average.
 - The more steps FitBit users walk, the more calories they burn.
 - FitBit users mainly record their sedentary activities (approximately 81%) and rarely record their fairly and very active activities (approximately 1%).

-- final conclusion, is there additional data you could use to expand on your findings?
+- For further studies, I would have obtained respondent demographics including age and gender.
+I also would have had more people input their weights since we only had 8 users from this dataset.

 **Recommendations**

-how could your team and business apply your insights?

-**Next Steps**

-what next steps would you or your stakeholders take based on your findings?
+Let's remember our business task: ***analyze trends in FitBit usage to guide Bellabeat's marketing strategy for their smart devices***.
+Below are my recommendations to Bellabeat's smart devices to expand to the global market.

+**Bellabeat App**
+- Allows consumers to record weight, BMI, and goal weight
+- Allows consumers to record their diet in order to track their calories

+**Leaf**
+- Light ups, vibrates, or makes a noise as reminder to be active if people have not recorded their daily activities
+- Offers matching styles for friends and significant others to promote bonding together through exercise

+**Time**
+- Records daily steps and provides congratulatory notifications once people reached 10,000 steps to serve as positive reinforcement
+- Sends reminders to people to record their activities: "Try doing 5 jumping jacks!
+Have you accomplished this goal?" or "Have you recorded your exercise for today?"

+**Spring**
+- Implements a token system where users can obtain tokens for drinking enough water and being active in order to achieve prizes